About the course

 The Bachelor of Philosophy (BPhil) in Philosophy is a two-year, full-time taught graduate degree, which is an intellectually demanding course requiring a background in philosophy, usually from undergraduate study.

 The BPhil in Philosophy requires a great degree of independence of thought from students, both academically as well as organisationally: students have to put together their own programme of classes, supervisions and topics for assessment.
 It is regarded both as training for doctoral study and a basis for teaching a range of philosophical subjects.
 This course is not available in part-time mode of study and is not offered via distance learning.

 The main purpose of the BPhil is to provide future doctoral students with:

-- a basis of knowledge and understanding of five philosophy subjects that they can develop into areas of teaching competence;
+- a basis of knowledge and understanding of a number of philosophy subjects that they can develop into areas of teaching competence;

 - the skills to conduct independent research in philosophy in their chosen area; and